-At September 30, 2020, we owned approximately 76 percent of Akcea.
-The shares of Akcea third parties owned represented an interest in Akcea's equity that we did not control.
-However, because we continued to maintain overall control of Akcea through our voting interest, we reflected the assets, liabilities and results of operations of Akcea in our condensed consolidated financial statements.
-We reflected the noncontrolling interest attributable to other owners of Akcea's common stock in a separate line called "Net loss attributable to noncontrolling interest in Akcea" on our statement of operations.
-Our noncontrolling interest in Akcea on our statement of operations for the three and nine months ended September 30, 2020, was a loss of \$12.1 million and \$34.3 million, respectively, compared to a loss of \$7.7 million and \$10.4 million for the same periods in 2019.
-After closing the Akcea Acquisition in October 2020, we will no longer recognize any noncontrolling interest in Akcea on our statement of operations.
+At June 30, 2020, we owned approximately 76 percent of Akcea.
+The shares of Akcea third parties own represent an interest in Akcea's equity that we do not control.
+However, because we continue to maintain overall control of Akcea through our voting interest, we reflect the assets, liabilities and results of operations of Akcea in our condensed consolidated financial statements.
+We reflect the noncontrolling interest attributable to other owners of Akcea's common stock in a separate line called "Net loss attributable to noncontrolling interest in Akcea" on our statement of operations.
+Our noncontrolling interest in Akcea on our statement of operations for the three and six months ended June 30, 2020, was a loss of \$11.9 million and \$22.2 million, respectively, compared to \$9.1 million and \$2.7 million for the same periods in 2019.